 Stock fungi were maintained at room temperature on Potato Dextrose Agar (Oxoid, UK).
-Active fungi for experiments were prepared by seeding a loopful of fungi into Potatoes dextrose broth and incubated without agitation for 48 h at 25 °C. The broth was diluted with Potatoes dextrose broth to achieve optical densities corresponding to 2.0×10^{-5} spore/ml for the fungal strains
+Active fungi for experiments were prepared by seeding a loopful of fungi into Potatoes dextrose broth and incubated without agitation for 48 h at 25 °C. The broth was diluted with Potatoes dextrose broth to achieve optical densities corresponding to 2.0×10^5 spore/ml for the fungal strains

 The disc diffusion method was also used to screen for antifungal properties.
 In vitro antifungal activity was screened by using Potato Dextrose Agar (PDA).
 The PDA plates were prepared by pouring 15 ml of molten media into sterile petri plates.
-The plates were allowed to solidify for 10 mins and 1 ml of the test culture was introduced into agar and allowed to spread while the excess was drained off.
-The plate was incubated at room temperature for 10 mins.
-A sterile cork borer of 5 mm diameter was used to make two ditches (wells) on each plate and filled with 1ml of the methanol extract.
-The same was repeated for each fungus strain using the different fractions of the extract.
-These were carried out in triplicate foreach fungus.
-The plates were incubated at 25

-$^{\circ}$ C for 96 h and the resulting zone of inhibition around the ditches were measured to the nearest millimeter along two axis and the mean of the two measurements was calculated.
+The plates were allowed to solidify for 10 min and 1 ml of the test culture was introduced into agar and allowed to spread while the excess was drained off.
+The plate was incubated at room temperature for 10 min.
+A sterile cork borer of 5 mm diameter was used to make two ditches (wells) on each plate and filled with 1ml (200 mg) of the methanol extract and its fractions.
+The same was repeated for each fungus strain using the extract and its fractions.
+These were carried out in triplicate for each fungus.
+The plates were incubated at 25 °C for 96 h and the resulting zone of inhibition around the ditches were measured to the nearest millimeter along two axes and the mean of the two measurements was calculated.
 Each set of seeded plates were compared for confirmation.
 Control test was carried out using 10mg/ml of Fluconazole